White Mountain (Wyoming)

 White Mountain is a long mountain located in central Sweetwater County, Wyoming, near the cities of Rock Springs and Green River.
 The mountain is part of the Green River Formation, and contains communications towers that serve a number of purposes.
 Hundreds of carved figures also dot the sandstone cliffs at the White Mountain Petroglyph site and range from 200 to 1000 years old.
 Pilot Butte, located on top of White Mountain, is accessible from roads on the mountain.

 Geology

 Like its neighbor, Wilkins Peak, White Mountain is a member of the Green River Formation,Technically a plateau & aformation of the intermontane Lake Gosiute environment during the Eocene epoch.
 White Mountain is part of the Rock Springs Uplift, and some of the largest oil shale and trona beds in the region are located west of the mountain.
 White Mountain contains sediment from a subcategory of the Green River Formation, known as the Wilkins Peak Formation.

+White Mountain is part of the Leucite Hills topography of southwestern, Wyoming.

 The peak itself is 7623 ft in elevation and is located 5.4 mi from Rock Springs, Wyoming and 8.85 mi from Green River, Wyoming.